A Step-By-Step Guide to Install CMake on Linux

 Note: Installing this way, the version of CMake installed will generally be an older one.

 We can obtain information of a package and its dependencies using the apt command.
-Doing that for cmake:
+Doing that for cmake, type the following command:

 Apt Show Cmake